deepakraous1/elixir_blocks/README.md

   |data    |[6] | data                                       |
   |init    |[7] | initialize a program counter               |

 v,r,s fields represents cryptographical signed (ECDSA) transaction fields by which the sender address can be deciphered.
-Take a look at the diagram below
+Take a look at the diagram below which depicts the Transaction trie.

 ![image](https://github.com/deepakraous/elixir_blocks/blob/master/assets/image/txn.png?raw-true)